weeka-app/weeka.github.io/terms.md

                 <p>You are solely responsible for:</p>
                 <ul>
                     <li>The accuracy and legality of data you input</li>
+                    <li>Any consents necessary for using/storing/distributing of personal data of other personal data subjects</li>
                     <li>Backing up your data (the Application provides export functionality)</li>
-                    <li>Any consequences of data loss due to device failure, app deletion, or other causes</li>
+                    <li>Any consequences of data loss due to device failure, technical issues, app deletion, or other causes</li>
                     <li>Content you choose to share via PDF export through iOS share sheet</li>
                     <li>Ensuring you have the right to share any information contained in exported PDFs</li>
                 </ul>